 I seriously started collecting books at university.
 Not just in or about Spanish and Portuguese, the subjects I studied, but any Penguin Classic that came within range: you could easily make a case for a student of 19th-century Iberian literature buying translations of Flaubert, Zola, Balzac, Maupassant, Verlaine, Baudelaire, Huysmans, Nerval, Gorky, Turgenev, Chekhov, Tolstoy, Verga… but the Upanishads, the Epic of Gilgamesh, the Orkneyinga Saga?
 And all those Loeb Classical texts that every gentleman must have in his library?

-After that, those hefty Royal Academy/Tate/V&A/BM catalogues: everything you always wanted to know about Byzantine jewellery, medieval ivory carving, ukiyo-e prints, etc. etc.
+After that, those hefty Royal Academy/Tate/V&A/BM catalogues: everything you always wanted to know about Byzantine jewellery, medieval ivory carving, ukiyo-e prints, etc., etc.

 When you move house your books arrive in boxes.
 For the first year or two you place them on bookshelves, diligently respecting your ac hoc choice of classification: by author, by subject, by series, by size.
 You steadily acquire more books, only rarely disposing of any you have long ceased to dip into; soon your rows of books have additional rows in front of them; they are crammed into whatever spaces you can find; then they sit in piles on any horizontal surface that doesn’t interfere with the workings of everyday life; finally they end up on the stairs, on the floor… and you realise that you’ve lost the plot.

 Anne spotted on Twitter that HM Prison Pentonville were asking for book donations because their library was closed owing to you-know-what.
 She messaged HM Prison Brixton and asked if they would also like some books.
 Yes, they would.
 We soon had a large box three-quarters full.
-I send a whats-app to my neighbours asking if anyone had a book or two to help fill it… and that’s when it all went wrong.
+I sent a whats-app to my neighbours asking if anyone had a book or two to help fill it… and that’s when it all went wrong.
 Within a couple of hours we had four heavy boxes and bags on our front path.
 Whether that shows a generosity of spirit or a desperate desire to shift the “clutter” (while Oxfam is closed) I’m not sure.
 But it does indicate that I live in a middle-class part of the borough.

 No more, I cried